Skip Navigation

 Being the home of improv comedy is another Chicago claim to fame.
 It all started at the University of Chicago with a group of young undergrads in the early 1950s in a bar called Jimmies.
 Then they moved up north to create the famous Second City Theater.
 To this day Chicago is still an epicenter for many rising comedy stars.

 • The Second City Chicago Theater is the original and best Second City Theater.
-Second City has been the starting point to many very successful comedians including Bill Murray, Chris Fraley, Mike Myers, Dan Aykroyd, Tina Fey and John Belushi just to name a few.
+Second City has been the launching pad for many very successful comedians including Bill Murray, Chris Fraley, Mike Myers, Dan Aykroyd, Tina Fey and John Belushi, just to name a few.
 There are now several branches around the world due to the success of the original.
 There are great shows and improv every night.
 Remember to buy tickets far in advance because the theater sells out early.

 • Improv Olympic offers great shows and classes.
 It is usually pretty easy to buy tickets at the door and many of the more successful comedians here eventually go to Second City.